Instructions For Making Hairpin Lace Crochet

 catch!).

-then insert the hook between the top two loops on the left and make a single
+and then insert the hook between the top two loops on the left and make a single crochet.

 6. Keep turning the work,